samerfouad/DevOps-practice/README.md

-# Sample Express DevOps App

-Practive DevOps using IBM Cloud continous delivery service, Build and Deploy cloud foundry applications with DevOps service.

-Create your own custom DevOps toolchain to go from your source code to a running application in a minutes.
+# Create your own custom DevOps toolchain to go from your source code to a running application in a minutes.

+Practive DevOps using **IBM Cloud Continous Delivery Service**, In this tutorial we will **Build** and **Deploy** cloud foundry applications to IBM Cloud using its DevOps service.

 **Steps**

-1. Fork/Clone this github repo by using the following command: `git clone https://github.com/samerfouad/sample-express-app.git`
+1. **Fork/Clone** this github repo by using the following command: `git clone https://github.com/samerfouad/sample-express-app.git`

-2. Login to IBM Cloud using the following link: `https://cloud.ibm.com/login`
+2. **Login** to IBM Cloud using the following link: `https://cloud.ibm.com/login`

-- From the left side menu scroll down to the DevOps section.
+- From the left side menu scroll down to the **DevOps section**.

 ![DevOps Button](https://user-images.githubusercontent.com/18283745/59562339-ad7aa400-902b-11e9-845f-eaef328df35e.png)